KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/the_waters_of_forgiveness.md

 It returns us to neutrality —
 the zero-point from which creativity, clarity, and love can emerge.
+In the language of this book, it is a reset of inner coherence: the autonomic rhythms, brain waves, and body water patterns that had been entrained to fear are gently re-tuned to trust.

 ## The Spiritual Dimension — Returning to the River of Life